 Now some fresh pickings from the Political Grapevine:

-Embattled House Majority Leader Tom DeLay has sent a letter to NBC President Jeff Zucker accusing the network of "slurring" him on this week's episode of "Law & Order: Criminal Intent."
-In the episode, a police detective investigating a right-wing group's link to the murder of an appellate judge said this: "Looks like the same shooters.
+Embattled House Majority Leader Tom DeLay (search) has sent a letter to NBC President Jeff Zucker accusing the network of "slurring" him on this week's episode of "Law & Order: Criminal Intent." (search) In the episode, a police detective investigating a right-wing group's link to the murder of an appellate judge said this: "Looks like the same shooters.
 CSU found the slug in a post, matched it to the one that killed Judge Barton.
 Maybe we should put out an APB [all-points bulletin] for somebody in a Tom DeLay T-Shirt."

 DeLay calls that a "disturbing misuse of my name" and a "brazen lack of judgment," insisting "this trivialization of the sensitive issue of judicial security represents a great disservice to public discourse."